ashrafulwpdev/Auto-Social-Publisher/README.md

 ## Support Email

-For direct support, you can reach us at **support@techswiftsoft.com**.
+For direct support, [Email us](mailto:support@techswiftsoft.com).
 We aim to respond to all inquiries within 24-48 hours.

 ---